Proven Techniques for Overcoming Worry: How to Stop the Noise

 Step 2: Assess the Likelihood or Probability of the Scenario Occurring.
 Is It Even Likely to Occur in the First Place?

-In the United States today – fatal commercial plane crashes are extremely rare.
-With over 100,000,000 US flights in the past decade and only one fatal commercial airline crash in that time.
+In the United States today – fatal commercial plane crashes are extremely rare, with over 100,000,000 US flights in the past decade and only one fatal commercial airline crash in that time.
 The probability of crashing is astronomically low.

 Step 4: Challenge the Belief or Imagined Scenario by Asking Questions: